UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 ccomp(think, boring)
 ~~~

-Semantically, relative clauses may be **specifying/restrictive** (helping to narrow a set of referents), or **ascriptive/nonrestrictive** (adding detail about a referent that has already been identified):
+Semantically, relative clauses may be **restrictive** (helping to narrow a set of referents), or **ascriptive** (adding detail about a referent that has already been identified):

-- Specifying
+* Restrictive
   * I rented the movie **which you bought** (as opposed to some other one).
-- Ascriptive
+* Ascriptive
   * I introduced myself to John, **who promptly forgot my name**.
   * I rented the movie, **which you bought** (as opposed to renting).
   * I tried to explain myself – **which was a bad idea**. [antecedent is a clause]

-The specifying/ascriptive distinction does not affect the UD analysis: all RCs are analyzed with the `acl:relcl` relation, even if the antecedent is clausal:
+The restrictive/ascriptive distinction does not affect the UD analysis: all RCs are analyzed with the `acl:relcl` relation.

+???, even if the antecedent is clausal:

 ~~~ sdparse
 I tried to explain myself – which was a bad idea acl:relcl(tried, idea) nsubj(idea, which)
 ~~~

 ## Preposition Stranding